Yes, There is Also a Lesser Kudu

 Greater kudu habitat includes scrub woodland, mopane bush, acacia lowlands, hills, mountains and even semi-desert.
 Kudu will occasionally venture onto plains if there is a large abundance of bushes, but usually avoid open areas to elude their predators – lions, leopards and hyenas.
 Although Cheetah hunt kudu, they usually only pursue the small cows and youngsters, in open regions.

 While kudu are not territorial, maternal herds can have home ranges of about four square kilometers.
-The home range of an adult male will be around eleven square kilometers and will comprise the ranges of two or three groups of cows and their offspring.
+The home range of an adult male will be around eleven square kilometers – if the grazing is good – and will comprise the ranges of two or three groups of cows and their offspring.